The Aim of the Imaging Core is to provide enabling technology in histology and microscopy for investigators in the Developmental Biology COBRE.

 - Structured illumination microscope with Colibri LED illumination

 The core also houses a super-resolution DeltaVision OMX-SR microscope.
 As the only super-resolution microscope in Oklahoma, this instrument provides fluorescent microscopy images with much higher resolution than is possible in conventional fluorescence microscopy through two methods: structured illumination microscopy or SIM, and single molecule localization microscopy or localization microscopy.
 These methods effectively double or quadruple the resolution of conventional microscopy and are applicable to a wide range of research approaches.
 Computer support includes a 3D deconvolution 1.6TB data server and a dual zeon 500 GB data server.
-Also available are 3D deconvolution and data analysis workstations and extremely high resolution printers.
+Also available are 3D deconvolution and data analysis workstations and extremely high-resolution printers.

 Training